harsha4824/Project-Milestone-01/docs/projectManagementPlan.md

 ## 1.3 **Project Management Process Plans**
 ### 1.3.1 **Project Initiation**
+ Project Initiation processes, documentation, and deliverables,for example the Project Charter is the main deliverable of Project Initiation and the Kickoff Meeting is the initial Project Team meeting.
 ### 1.3.2 **Project Planning**
+ Project Initiation & Planning processes, documentation, and deliverables, for example the Project Charter is the main deliverable of Project Initiation and the Kickoff Meeting is the initial Project Team meeting
 ### 1.3.3 **Project Execution**
+ Project Execution processes, documentation, and deliverables,for example the Project Scheduler is the main deliverable of the Project
+Execution.
 ### 1.3.4 **Project Monitoring and Control**
+Project Monitoring & Control processes, documentation, and deliverables, for example the Project Performance Measurement is a primary project monitoring & control activity.
 ### 1.3.1 **Project Closing**
+Project Closure processes, documentation, and deliverables, for example the Final Acceptance (of the project deliverable) is a primary
+Project Closure milestone.
 ## 1.4 **Project Specific and Project Supporting Plans**
+- Project Management Plan specifies the project-specific process,for this unique project.
+This section defines the underlying processes, the project management methodology, the infrastructure for this project, and the agreed-to criteria for project acceptance.
+-  configuration management of the work products; verification and validation steps and approach;project documentation; project quality assurance; project reviews and audits;problem resolution; and the selection and management of the project subcontractors